 About the program

 PFAS are a class of manufactured chemicals generally present in aqueous film forming foam (AFFF).
-AFFF is a firefighting foam that has been used extensively worldwide, and within Australia, from about the 1970s by both civilian and military authorities, due to its effectiveness in extinguishing liquid fuel fires.
-The PFAS of interest include perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
+AFFF is a firefighting foam that has been used extensively worldwide, and within Australia, from about the 1970s by both civilian and military authorities due to its effectiveness in extinguishing liquid fuel fires.
+The term PFAS relates to a large number of chemical substances, with the primary PFAS compounds of interest to the investigations including perfluorooctane sulfonate (PFOS), perfluorohexane sulfonate (PFHxS), and perfluorooctanoic acid (PFOA).

 In 2007, FRNSW phased out its use of legacy AFFF containing PFOS and PFOA as active ingredients.
 The firefighting foam now used by FRNSW is a more environmentally safe product and does not contain PFAS.